masher92/UKCP18/CatchmentAnalysis/ProcessModelResults/ReadMe.md

 # Post process model outputs in Python
 The directory contains multiple subdirectories, each containing analysis of the outputs of running model with a set of profiles.
 The sets of profiles include:
 * Observed profiles (based on work by Roberto Villalobos-Herrera)
-* Idealised profiles:
+* Idealised profiles (based on shifting approximation of FEH single peak profile towards start/end of event)
-* Idealised profiles (scaled):
+* Idealised profiles (scaled) (same as above, but scaled to maintain constancy of event peak intensity)
-* Idealised profiles (drier antecedent conditions):
+* Idealised profiles (drier antecedent conditions)(as above but using drier antecedent conditions)
-* Synthetic profiles, based on the volume of rainfall in an FEH event for this catchment, but with this volume split over multiple peaks.
+* Synthetic profiles (based on the volume of rainfall in an FEH event for this catchment, but with this volume split over multiple peaks)
-* Single peak (scaled)
+* Single peak (scaled) (based on approximationf FEH single peak, with the total event volume scaled)

+## <ins> Stages occurring before analysis in Python </ins>
 ### Process outputs in Hec-Ras
 The initial required stage is to export the outputs from Hec-Ras as .tif files.
 * This can be done from within Hec-Ras for each scenario individually: